Sillybutts/MegaXLTitanBarrel/README.md

 The inside of the MegaXL barrel might need to be sanded after printing to have a smoother dart fit.

+There are two versions, smooth bore and Trivictus.
+Trivictus imparts a spin on the dart as it is fired.
+Smooth bore is just a smooth barrel.
+I personally recommend the Trivictus one.

 Firing Demo: https://www.youtube.com/watch?v=F2tIj5eYF1I

 ## Misc.